amigavision/amigavision.github.io/vs.md

 ### Who is AmigaVision for?
 - People who care how games *play*, not just how many there are
-- FPGA and real-hardware users who want parity
+- FPGA, emulator and real-hardware users who want parity with the original experience
 - Anyone tired of tweaking configs instead of playing